Edit

 Stronger together

-Science Gene activation requires the cooperative activity of multiple transcription factors.
+Science & Technology Gene activation requires the cooperative activity of multiple transcription factors.
 Until now, the mechanism used by these factors to coordinate their actions has been poorly understood.
 EMBL’s Krebs group presents a DNA footprinting method that makes it possible to determine whether…

 2020